Ontario Transit Funding Forum

 Amalgamated Transit Union Local 113

-Angie Clark is the Executive Vice-President of the Amalgamated Transit Union (ATU) Local 113, the labour union representing 12,000 operations and maintenance workers of the Toronto Transit Commission (TTC).
+Angie Clark is the Executive Vice-President of the Amalgamated Transit Union (ATU) Local 113, the labour union representing nearly 12,500 operations and maintenance workers of the Toronto Transit Commission (TTC).
 Growing up in a union home, Angie learned the importance of unions at a very young age.
 She has been a proud ATU Local 113 member since beginning her career as a TTC bus operator in 2009 and has been actively engaged in union activities since 2014.
 In 2016, Angie was elected to the women’s committee of the union.
 She has also served as an elected member of the Joint Health and Safety Committee for her work location and two terms on the union’s By-Law Committee.
 The first woman to be elected to the position of Vice-President of ATU Local 113, Angie is committed to ensuring the health and wellbeing of all union members and oversees their Workplace Safety and Insurance Board and long-term disability cases.
 In addition to her work at ATU Local 113, she has been an elected delegate to the ATU International and ATU Canada conventions.
 Angie was recognized by ATU International and is the elected vice-chair of the ATU International Women’s Caucus.

 PANEL DISCUSSION: Visions for Ending the Transit Funding Emergency